cfsteege/CSCE-240-Spring2023-Disease-ChatBot-Project/README.md

 ### lib
 Contains external libraries used in project.
 ### test
-Contains an image of the GUI with an example chat session and an example text file printed from a session with most of the possible questions and generated responses.
+Contains an image of the GUI with an example chat session, an example text file "chat-session-example.txt" printed from a session with most of the possible questions and generated responses,  and the "chat-session" text file which is printed from the most recently run session.